LBGC-CFB/SpliceLauncher/README.md

 + Permit to set the name of samples, used for the pdf files.

-**-m, --MergeTranscrit**

-+ Set one transcripts per gene as reference to determine the alternative splicing.

 **-t, --TranscriptList** /path/to/transcriptList.txt

 + Permits to set the reference transcripts to study the alternative splicing.
 Does not support several transcripts by gene (see an example [transcriptsToSelect.txt](https://github.com/raphaelleman/SpliceLauncher/blob/master/dataTest/transcriptsToSelect.txt "tittle")).
 The option *-m, --MergeTranscrit* cann't affect the gene with the selected transcripts.